 Jan Žabka (HlidaciPes.org)

-The course is organized by the Bakala Foundation, the Czech Centre for Investigative Journalism and the Stop Corruption Foundation, with kind support of the U.S. Embassy in the Czech Republic.
+The course is organized by the Bakala Foundation, the Czech Centre for Investigative Journalism and the Stop Corruption Foundation, with the kind support of the U.S. Embassy in the Czech Republic.